skynetservices/skydns1/README.md

 	;; MSG SIZE  rcvd: 364

 ##Roadmap
-As awesome as SkyDNS is in it's current state we plan to to further development with the following.
+As awesome as SkyDNS is in its current state we plan to further development with the following.

 * Handle Priorities for explicitly supplied hosts/uuids.
-This brings up an interesting question, if you supply a host or region should it only return exact matches, or should it work similar to regions where your supplied value gets a higher priority than others.
+This brings up an interesting question, if you supply a host or uuid should it only return exact matches, or should it work similar to regions where your supplied value gets a higher priority than others.
 * More comprehensive test suite
 * Validation of services
 * Benchmarks / Performance Improvements
 * Priorities based on latency between the requested region, and the additional external regions, as well as load in the given regions
 * Weights based on system load/memory availability on the given host, so that idle nodes recieve a higher weight and therefore a larger percentage of the requests.
+* Semantic version lookups (1.0 - returns any 1.0.x, 1.1.0 - Explicit 1.0.0, 1 - returns any 1.x.x), possibly priorities based on versions?
+* Support for peers that don't participate in consensus

+## License
+The MIT License (MIT)

+Copyright © 2013 Erik St. Martin, Brian Ketelsen

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.